Never Wonder Where Your Money Went With These 8 Expense Tracking Apps

 You can stay on top of upcoming bills with this app and get alerts when your balance is getting too low.
 Additional features of Mint allow you to check your credit score and track your investments.

-Personal Capital is an app that’s known for putting all aspects of your financial life in one place — including tracking your net worth, retirement savings and investments.
-But it also includes a cash flow feature so you can stay on top of what you’re spending from linked bank and credit card accounts.
+Many of the features have remained the same.
+You can still input various aspects of your financial life into the dashboard — including tracking your net worth, retirement savings and investments.
+It also includes a cash flow feature so you can stay on top of what you’re spending from linked bank and credit card accounts.

-Personal Capital lets you customize your budget so you can take note of where you’re spending the most money.
+Empower Personal Wealth lets you customize your budget so you can take note of where you’re spending the most money.
 It also juxtaposes your current spending with how much you spent the previous month, so you can see if you’re on track to spend similarly.

 This app is free to download and use for basic money management.
-However, if you want to take advantage of Personal Capital’s wealth management services, like getting advice from a financial adviser, you’ll be charged fees based on the size of your portfolio.
+However, if you want to take advantage of Empower Personal Wealth’s wealth management services, like getting advice from a financial adviser, you’ll be charged fees based on the size of your portfolio.

 Simplifi is a money management app by Quicken.
 Sync your financial accounts to view all your spending in one place.